matsola/biofertilizer-report/casestudy.md

 The samples were taken at the same time and packed and deliviered as prescibed by the laboratory.

-Overall, the following tests were performed:
+The following tests were performed:

 - Soil analysis in early spring (before the growing season started),
 - Leaf for analysis (samples were sent when fruit started ripening)
 - Tomato analysis for measuring lycopene levels and vitamin C (considered to be quality indicators of tomatoes)
 - Soil analysis in late autumn (after the growing season ended)

-On top of that BRIX was measured and recorded before and after every application of the substances with a few hours apart.
+On top of that _BRIX_ was measured and recorded before and after every application of the substances with a few hours apart.

 The reports from the analyses can be found in the appendix of this report.